Greenland by Schooner

 - Disconnect from the stress of modern life, unplug and soak in the quiet and calm of Nature

-Prices are shown in US$, per person, based on two people sharing a twin room.
+Prices are “starting from” rates, shown in US$, per person based on two people sharing a twin cabin.
 Single pricing is available upon request.
 Children under 7 are not accepted on this particular program.
-Please ask us for other options if you have a child under 7.
+Please ask us for other options if you have a child under 7 in your travel party.

 008269 - W20

-Transfer back to Keflavik to catch your charter flight to Constable Point Greenland, a small airfield on the west side of Hurry Inlet in Jameson Land.
-Embark and get an introduction and a safety briefing by the crew and then sail towards the village of Ittoqqortoormiit where the evening is spent with locals in perhaps the most isolated village of the world.
-Ittoqqortoormiit was founded in the 1925s by people from Ammassalik.
+Ittoqqortoormiit was founded in the 1925s by people from Ammassalik island.
 It is the most northerly settlement on the east coast of Greenland.
-The 450 inhabitants make their living mostly by subsistence hunting of seals, Narwhale, Muskoxen and Polar Bear.
+The 450 inhabitants make their living mostly by subsistence hunting of seals narwhales, muskoxen and polar bears.
 The quaint little houses dot the rocky slopes of south Liverpool Land with magnificent views of Kap Brewster and the Volquart Boons Coast to the south.

 Sail west between whole palaces of icebergs that gently drift under the influence of the currents in the Arctic waters in the mighty fjord of Scoresby Sound, after calving from the parent glaciers originating in the Inland Ice.
 Anchor at Hekla Havn, on Denmark Ø, the site of an old Inuit settlement and wintering camp of the first scientific expedition to Scoresby Sound over a hundred years ago.
 A short evening walk exploring Hekla Havn, and the surrounding area.